ju-bar/JMultiSliceLib/README.md

 ## Further development

+Current version: 0.22

+See "Changes.txt" for reading on recent modifications.

 You are welcome to propose further changes.
-The current list is maintained in the file "ToDo.txt".
+A list with possible future steps is maintained in the file "ToDo.txt".